 The IATA airport code for Singapore Airport is SIN.
 This will appear on your ticket.

-The average temperature of Singapore in February is 28°C.
+The average temperature of Singapore in March is 29°C.

 Airlines that fly to Singapore include Singapore, British Airways, Qantas, Virgin Atlantic, Flybe, bmi - and you can book them all at discounted prices with us.